Traackr/binnacle/README.md

 You are using the "naive" baggage claim driver, which is also the default value for this chart.
 This is the default for compatibility reasons, but is very space inefficient, and should be changed to either "btrfs" (recommended) or "overlay" depending on that filesystem's support in the Linux kernel your cluster is using.
 Please see https://github.com/concourse/concourse/issues/1230 and https://github.com/concourse/concourse/issues/1966 for background.
 ```

 From the output you can see that the release did not exist "apps-concourse" so Helm created it.
-To get updates on the status of the deployment you can use the [status][command-status] command:
+To get updates on the status of the deployment you can use the `status` command:

 ```bash